MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/strategy.md

 ### Governance and configuration of resources anywhere

 Standardize activities by creating, applying, and enforcing policies to Kubernetes apps, data, and infrastructure anywhere.
 Set guardrails across all resources with Azure Policy.
 Ensure consistent configurations to a single server, cluster, or data service, or at scale by leveraging inheritance capabilities.
-Standardize role-based access control (RBAC) across systems and different types of resources with Azure role-based access control (Azure RBAC).
+Standardize role-based access control (RBAC) across systems and different types of resources.
 Automate and delegate remediation of incidents to service teams without IT intervention.
 Enforce runtime conformance and audit resources with Azure Policy.

 ### Unified tools and experiences across platforms